-Meet Justina Blakeney, the multi-talented creative phenom and social media superstar sharing inspiration and how-tos from her Los Angeles “Jungalow” – a space she describes as “wild like the jungle, but cozy and homey like a bungalow,” mixing “handmade items from cities all over the world with the sleek lines of midcentury modern design, sprinkled with a hint of the tropics and garnished with a whole lotta plants!”
+Meet Justina Blakeney, the multi-talented creative phenom and social media superstar sharing inspiration and how-tos from her Los Angeles “Jungalow”—a space she describes as “wild like the jungle, but cozy and homey like a bungalow,” and mixing “handmade items from cities all over the world with the sleek lines of midcentury modern design, sprinkled with a hint of the tropics and garnished with a whole lotta plants!”

-How would you describe yourself & what you do?
+How would you describe yourself and what you do?

 Your style aesthetic, in a few words?